We are envisioning a safer, more accessible, and connected future, together.

 The Reconnecting the East Side project is the first step in addressing challenges created when US-71 was constructed.

-The project scope includes performing extensive community engagement and communications efforts, while conducting a thorough analysis of the corridor, to develop potential solutions.
-The point of this project is to chart a course toward a safer, more connected, and equitable community.
+The project scope includes performing extensive community engagement and communications efforts while conducting a thorough analysis of the corridor to develop potential solutions.
+The point of this project is to chart a course toward a safer, more accessible, and connected community.

-The project team will work with the community to develop a comprehensive understanding of land use, green space, housing, economic development, public health, education, and other issues.
-Strategies for change will be identified to address the corridor’s needs.
+The project team will work with the community to develop a comprehensive understanding of land use, green space, housing, economic development, public health, and other issues.
+Strategies for change will be identified to address the needs within the corridor.

-The project team is planning and implementing a wide range of strategies, from listening to and gathering the stories of the community, acknowledging the history of US-71, to hosting a series of Reconnecting Kansas City Summits, and using innovative pop-up events and outreach tools.
+The project team is planning and implementing a wide range of strategies, from listening to and gathering the stories of the community, acknowledging the history of US-71, to hosting a series of summits and using innovative pop-up events and outreach tools.

 Mary Williams-Neal Community Center